Ancient Athens and the Roman Republic

 More recently, corruption and attempts to manipulate elections were significant issues in recent elections in Malaysia and Guatemala (see Country Studies) as well as in successful popular uprisings against authoritarian governments in Serbia (2000), Georgia (in 2003) and Ukraine (in both 2004 and 2013-14).
 In these countries and others, the public's disgust at corruption and abuse of power was a factor for mobilizing the citizenry to demand democratic change.

-Corruption and the lack of accountability for abuses of power are often key factors in world-changing events.
+Corruption and the lack of accountability for abuses of power have been key factors in world-changing events.

 Other newer democracies have struggled with overcoming corrupt practices and abuses of power.
 In some, such as Turkey under the presidency of Recep Tayyip Erdogan, they are becoming entrenched features.
 These “backsliding” democracies are on trajectories to become full dictatorships, where corruption and abuse of power become systemic.